Nightly Business Report: Broadcast history

 On November 11, 2019, CNBC announced that NBR would air its last broadcast on December 27, 2019.
-At the end of that night's broadcast, Griffeth made an on-air announcement of the program's end, thanking both the public television community and viewers for their support (and ending the program's long run by paying homage to longtime anchor Paul Kangas [who had died two years earlier] by playing a clip of his "Best of good buys" sign-off); the text was an adaptation of a post at the NBR website made earlier that day.
+At the end of that night's broadcast, Griffeth made an on-air announcement of the program's end, thanking both the public television community and viewers for their support (and ending the program's long run by paying homage to longtime anchor Paul Kangas [who had died two years earlier] by playing a clip of his "Best of good buys(pun on goodbyes)" sign-off; the text was an adaptation of a post at the NBR website made earlier that day.
+After the show was closed, many stations displace the series by simulcasts of BBC World News, specifically the Outside Source program.